zeGolem/wttrwidget/README.md

 ## How do I use it ?

-There is no pre-packed binary *yet*, so look at the [Build instructions](#build-instructions) to build it for yourself.
+Download the binary from the "Releases" tab, or build it yourself by reading the [build instructions](#build-instructions) to build it for yourself.
 Then, just start the binary.
-Once again, there are no ways of making it automatically open on startup, but you can do it manually by tinkering a bit.
+There are no ways of making it automatically open on startup, but you can do it manually by tinkering a bit.

 # Build Instructions